netdata/netdata/docs/netdata-agent/configuration/dynamic-configuration.md

 > **Info**
 >
-> A Netdata Cloud paid subscription is required.
+> Netdata Cloud paid subscription is required.

 The Dynamic Configuration Manager allows direct configuration of collectors and alerts through the Netdata UI.
 This feature allows users to: